Probate Q&A Series

 1. Initiating a Partition Action

 Under N.C.
-Gen. Stat. § 46-20, a co-owner files a complaint in Superior Court against the other owners, naming each party and describing the property.
-The court serves all co-owners so everyone has notice and an opportunity to respond.
+Gen. Stat. § 46-20, a co-owner files a special proceeding before the clerk of superior court against the other owners, naming each party and describing the property.
+The other co-owners are served so everyone has notice and an opportunity to respond.

 2. Partition in Kind vs. Partition by Sale

-• Partition in Kind: If the land can be divided fairly without prejudice to any owner, the court orders a physical split.
+• Partition in Kind: If the land can be divided fairly without substantial injury to any owner, the court orders a physical split.
 A commissioner or panel of commissioners—appointed under N.C.
-Gen. Stat. § 46-17—actually divides the parcels and conveys separate deeds to each co-owner.
+Gen. Stat. § 46-17—actually divides the parcels.

 3. Securing Payment and Distributing Proceeds

-When the court approves a sale, the clerk holds sale proceeds in trust.
+When the court approves a sale, the clerk holds sale proceeds for distribution.
 Under N.C.
 Gen. Stat. § 46-21, the clerk deducts taxes, commissions, fees for the commissioner, and court costs.
 Then the clerk allocates the net balance among co-owners based on their respective ownership interests.

 4. Continuing Court Hearings

 Co-owners often face multiple hearings: to appoint commissioners, to confirm sale, or to approve final distribution.
-If you need more time, the North Carolina Rules of Civil Procedure allow a party to file a motion for continuance under Rule 40(b).
+If you need more time, North Carolina trial courts may continue hearings for good cause.
 Key points include:

 • File the motion in writing, explaining why you need more time (e.g., scheduling conflict, new evidence).